Abishethvarman/TrashTracker/README.md

 # TrashTracker
 # A mobile application to track plastic pollution
-# Download this zip file or clone with your repository and install npm in your text editor will lead to the app viable
+# Download this zip file or clone with your repository and install npm in your terminal will lead to the app viable